Marcel Sabitzer: Loan to Manchester United

-On 1 February 2023, it was announced that Sabitzer had signed for Manchester United on loan until the end of the season.
-He made his debut three days later, coming on as a substitute in the Premier League win against Crystal Palace, making him the first Austrian to ever play for the club.
-On 26 February 2023, Sabitzer played in the 2023 EFL Cup final, coming on as a substitute in a 2–0 victory over Newcastle United.
+On 1 February 2023, Sabitzer signed for Manchester United on loan until the end of the season.
+He made his debut three days later, coming on as a substitute in the 2022–23 Premier League win against Crystal Palace, making him the first Austrian to ever play for the club.
+On 26 February, Sabitzer played in the 2023 EFL Cup final, coming on as a substitute in a 2–0 victory over Newcastle United.
 He scored his first goal for the club at the 2022–23 FA Cup quarter-finals against Fulham which ended 3–1 for United.
+On 13 April, Sabitzer scored a brace in 2–2 draw against Sevilla in the first leg of 2022–23 UEFA Europa League quarter-finals.
+On 15 May, Manchester United announced that Sabitzer was ruled out for the rest of the season after suffering a meniscal injury.
+On 30 June, Manchester United announced the departure of Sabitzer after the end of the loan deal.

+Borussia Dortmund

+On 24 July 2023, Sabitzer signed for Borussia Dortmund on a four-year deal.
+On 12 August, he scored his first goal, in a 6–1 away win over Schott Mainz in the DFB-Pokal.
+On 16 April 2024, Sabitzer provided two assists and scored a goal in a 4–2 victory against Atlético Madrid in the Champions League quarterfinal second leg, which qualified his club to the semifinals by winning 5–4 on aggregate for the first time since 2012–13.
+He reached the final and was eventually named in the Team of the Season in that competition.

 International career

 Sabitzer played youth international football for Austria at under-16, under-17, under-18, under-19 and under-21 levels.

 He made his senior international debut for Austria at the age of 18 on 5 June 2012, in a goalless friendly against Romania.

-He represented the national team at UEFA Euro 2016, and UEFA Euro 2020.
+He represented the national team at UEFA Euro 2016, UEFA Euro 2020, and UEFA Euro 2024.

+On 25 June 2024, Sabitzer was awarded player of the match, scoring the decisive goal in a 3–2 victory over the Netherlands in the final group stage match of Euro 2024, ensuring his country finished at the top of their group.